wix-playground/stylable-components/specs/checkbox.md

 ### Aria Attributes
 * Text content attributes - aria-label, aria-labelledby, aria-describedby
-* When checked the checkbox has aria-state set to true, otherwise aria-checked is set to false.
+* When checked the checkbox has aria-checked set to true, otherwise aria-checked is set to false.
 When the checkbox is in an indeterminate state, the aria-checked is set mixed.
 * aria-controls="list of idrefs" - identifies the checkboxes controlled by a mixed checkbox.
 This should be added to the checkbox component props.

 ### Focus